3

 - During one cycle, there is a net of 3 NADH, 1 FADH2 (flavin adenine dinucleotide), and GTP (guanosine triphosphate, may be alternatively used to produce ATP).

-- Hence, from one glucose molecule (that formed 2 pyruvate), a total of 6 NADH, 2 FADH2 and 2 ATP molecules are produced.
+- Hence, from one glucose molecule (that formed 2 pyruvates), a total of 6 NADH, 2 FADH2, and 2 ATP molecules are produced.

-- Note that the goal of the Krebs cycle is to generate high energy electrons from carbon sources.
-Also notice that the process itself does not generate huge amounts of ATP and does not use oxygen as a precursor molecule.
+- Note that the Krebs cycle aims to generate high-energy electrons from carbon sources.
+Also, notice that the process does not generate huge amounts of ATP or use oxygen as a precursor molecule.

 3. Electron Transport Chain and Oxidative Phosphorylation

-- This former, which is a part of the latter, establishes the chemiosmotic gradient (proton gradient) across the inner membrane of the mitochondrion by oxidizing the NADH from the Krebs cycle whereas the latter manages the pathway in which the electrons from the donors are transferred to the acceptors in redox reactions.
+The final pathway in the cellular respiration (PDF) is comprised of the electron transport chain and oxidative phosphorylation which both occur in the inner membrane of the mitochondrion.- This former, which is a part of the latter, establishes the chemiosmotic gradient (proton gradient) across the inner membrane of the mitochondrion by oxidizing the NADH from the Krebs cycle, whereas the latter manages the pathway in which the electrons from the donors are transferred to the acceptors in redox reactions.

-- In ETC, electrons are transferred from one complex to next where the electrons reduce oxygen to produce water.
+- In ETC, electrons are transferred from one complex to the next, where the electrons reduce oxygen to produce water.
 Such reactions produce the majority of ATP during cellular respiration.

 What is the role of Oxygen in the process?

-- Because of this, oxygen is also called as the “final electron acceptor”.
-When oxygen levels are depleted, electrons will be simply dispersed and the electron transport chain will discontinue.
+- Because of this, oxygen is also called the “final electron acceptor.”
+Electrons will be dispersed when oxygen levels are depleted, and the electron transport chain will discontinue.

-- Of course no ATP will be produced, causing the cease of some physiological functions in the cell.
+- Of course, no ATP will be produced, causing the cell to cease some physiological functions.

 Fermentation

-- In animal cells, this process is called the lactic acid fermentation.
-It is almost the same with aerobic respiration except that it produces lactic acid in the process.
+- In animal cells, this process is called lactic acid fermentation.
+It is almost the same as aerobic respiration except for producing lactic acid.
 It can be simplified in the equation:

-C6H12O6 → 2 CH3CH(OH)COOH + 2 CO2 + 2 ATP - On the other hand, microorganisms like yeast produce ethanol and carbon dioxide.
-Such process is referred to as the ethanol or alcohol fermentation.
+C6H12O6 → 2 CH3CH(OH)COOH + 2 CO2 + 2 ATP - Conversely, microorganisms like yeast produce ethanol and carbon dioxide.
+Such process is referred to as ethanol or alcohol fermentation.

 Anaerobic Respiration

-- It is important to note that while both fermentation and anaerobic happen in the absence of oxygen, the former is only an alternative and extends glycolysis to produce energy whereas the latter uses other molecules to complete the cycle as the organism will die in the presence of oxygen.
+- It is important to note that while fermentation and anaerobic happen without oxygen, the former is only an alternative and extends glycolysis to produce energy.
+In contrast, the latter uses other molecules to complete the cycle, as the organism will die in the presence of oxygen.

-- Unlike aerobic respiration that occurs in the mitochondria, aerobic respiration happens in the cytosol.
+- Unlike aerobic respiration, which occurs in the mitochondria, aerobic respiration occurs in the cytosol.

-- The process of anaerobic respiration generates only 2 ATP per glucose molecule.
+- The anaerobic respiration process generates only 2 ATP per glucose molecule.

-Looking back at the overall process, it will be apparent that living things should produce ATP which in turn powers every metabolic and activity of organisms.
-Also, the whole pathway of cellular respiration equation is so precise that it cannot proceed if a single molecule or enzyme is missing.
+Looking back at the overall process, it will be apparent that living things should produce ATP, which empowers every metabolic activity of organisms.
+Also, the whole pathway of the cellular respiration equation is so precise that it cannot proceed if a single molecule or enzyme is missing.
 Just imagine the metabolic confusion if they are not so.